gcallah/BookReviews/hume.md

 struck me as odd:
 "Inasmuch as Hume identified the significance of a variety of self-correcting mechanisms, money had achieved a considerable degree of autonomy from human agency" (176).
-All of the "self-correcting mechanisms" are themselves the result of humans acting.
+But all of the "self-correcting mechanisms" are themselves the result of humans acting.
 Specie does not make its own way out of a country experiencing inflation: it leaves because human agents are employing it to buy cheaper goods from abroad.